 * Fixed Code (ONLY FOR DEMONSTRATION - this is the same as using a password; don't use on production sites)

-This extension is brought to you by the same person who wrote Joomla's Two Factor Authentication feature.
+This extension is brought to you by the same person who contributed the code to Joomla's Two Factor Authentication and Web Authentication features.
 It is what I wanted to contribute to Joomla but couldn't due to several factors outside my control at the time.
-Akeeba LoginGuard is currently used on hundreds of sites by a combined user base in the several dozen thousands.
+Akeeba LoginGuard is currently used on hundreds of sites by a combined user base in the hundreds of thousands.

 - Akeeba Ltd

 - Last updated: